 The program first creates an output stream based on a PrintWriter object, then adds elements to the output stream to create a simple XML purchase order, described in the comments of the program.
 The program also shows how to add an input stream based on a separate XML file to the output stream.

 Note: The topics following the example describe it in more detail.

 '''

-package examples.xml.stream;
+import weblogic.xml.stream.XMLInputStream;

 '''